-Including 21 related terms such as change adaptation, adaptation project, and adaptation plan.
+Including 21 related terms such as change adaptation, adaptations, and adaptation plan.

 … e 1.
 Introduction This strategy sets out how South Ayrshire Council aims to further sustainable development and tackle climate change over the next five years.
 It provides a strategic framework with clear outcomes and actions to drive progress.
 The strategy draws together relevant commitments from other council strategies and plans into one coherent framework, demonstrating…